MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 Review our [extend agents capabilities](docs/Extend-Agent-Capabilities.md) page to apply custom remediation options and take custom actions on the agents alerts and notifications.

-If you wish to view your profile, pland or update your plan, follow this [guide](./docs/Update-Profile.md).
+If you wish to view your profile, devices or update your plan, follow this [guide](./docs/Update-Profile.md).

 ## Features